shashankchandrasekaran/PES_Assignment_5/README.md

 The .text size is 19536 bytes
 The execution time is 1137 msec

 Most changes that were made have been added as comments in the source files.
+These can be identified by prefix "SC:"
 One common change is that places where variables are forced to 8 bit or 32 bit of same type have been eliminated.
 Eg: temp &= 0xFFFFFFFF;

 In pbkdf2_test.c,for hexdigit_to_int, there was a warning : "Control reaches end of non-void function".
 The file was updated to add return 0 at the